jrvansuita/PickImage/README.md

      public void onCameraClick() {
          //TODO: Your onw implementation
      }

+# Supporting Fragments.
+ You can set the listeners manually to the library.
+Normally, the listener always will be the Activity.
+But you can replace the callback like this.

+    PickImageDialog.on(SampleActivity.this, setup)
+                        .setOnBitmapResult(new IPickResult.IPickResultBitmap() {
+                            @Override
+                            public void onPickImageResult(Bitmap bitmap) {
+                                //TODO: getting the bitmap.
+                            }
+                        }).setOnBitmapResult(new IPickResult.IPickResultBitmap() {
+                            @Override
+                            public void onPickImageResult(Bitmap bitmap) {
+                                 //TODO: getting the bitmap.
+                        }
+                        }).setOnError(new IPickResult.IPickError() {
+                            @Override
+                            public void onPickError(Exception e) {
+                                //TODO: handle the error.
+                        }
+                        });

 # License
 See the [LICENSE](/LICENSE.txt). file for license rights and limitations (MIT).